dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-10-cyberpunk-2077-computer-messages-and-files-act-2-evelyn.md

 To: Kolya Suhanov<br>
 RE: New girl
 <br><br>
 What omen are you talking about?
 Next thing I'll find you staring into crystal balls.
 What are you - my reincarnated babushka?
 I don't believe you're shitting your pants just because of some comatose girl.
 What are you on, hm?
 You know what - don't answer that.
-Whatever it is, just stop taking it before your brain damage gets even worse.
+Whatever it is, just stop taking it before your brain damage get even worse.
 <br><br>
 -----
 <br><br>